| Contents |

 If I look at the files, I’ll see the changes indicated by the “More output” commit.
 But let’s say I want to go back in time to the previous commit and see what the files looked like then.
 How would I do that?

-Maybe there were some changes that existed back in an earlier commit that had been since removed, and you wanted to look at them, for example.
+Maybe there were some changes that existed back in an earlier commit that had since been removed, and you wanted to look at them, for example.

-Let’s checkout the first commit, the one with ID 5a02fede3007edf55d18e2f9ee3e57979535e8f2.
+Let’s check out the first commit, the one with ID 5a02fede3007edf55d18e2f9ee3e57979535e8f2.

 Now, I could say:

-$ git checkout 5a02fede3007edf55d18e2f9ee3e57979535e8f2
+$ git switch --detach 5a02fede3007edf55d18e2f9ee3e57979535e8f2

 and that would work, but the rule is that you must specific at least 4 unique digits of the ID, so I could have also done this: